Radiologic Technology

 What is considered when applications are evaluated?

-Applications are evaluated for strong academic background.
-This background comes from ONLY the pre-requisite courses taken at Mohave Community College or similar courses taken at other colleges/universities which have been accepted for transfer credits at Mohave Community College.
+Applications are evaluated for a strong academic background.
+This background comes from ONLY the pre-requisite courses taken at Mohave College or similar courses taken at other colleges/universities that have been accepted for transfer credits at Mohave College.
 Work and volunteer experience with health-related and/or service-oriented emphasis may only be considered and are not required.
-Additionally, students are required to take an entrance examination (TEAS Admission Exam) and recommended to participate in a job shadowing experience.
+Additionally, students are required to take an entrance examination (TEAS Admission Exam) and are recommended to participate in a job shadowing experience.

 How can I enhance my chances of being admitted?